somebeaver/Lowrider.js/README.md

 rendering (`build` and `load`) will be delayed until the Element enters the viewport and is visible.

+Lazy rendering is designed so that you don't need to move any code anywhere (for example, into a `isVisible` callback).
+It can be enabled and disabled on the fly.

-After the initial lazy render, the Element will automatically stop observing itself and remove the `lazy-render` attribute (if there is one).
+After the lazy render has completed, the Element will automatically stop observing itself and remove the `lazy-render` attribute (if there is one).

-The easiesy way to enable lazy-rendering is to use the attribute.
+The easiesy way to enable lazy rendering is to use the attribute.
 To disable it, just remove the attribute.

 ```html